-While they cook chop the chicken into bite sized pieces.
 Heat up oil in the pan and get ready to fry the chicken.
-On a plate add the bread crumbs, flour and parmesan cheese.
+On a plate add the bread crumbs, flour, and parmesan cheese.

-Once the oil is heated take the chicken and dredge in the crumb mixutre then add to the hot oil.
+Once the oil is heated, take the chicken and dredge in the chicken parmesan breading mixture, then add to the hot oil.

 Both the noodles and the chicken should take around 15-20 minutes to finish.